kwakuOfosuAgyeman/ai-assistant/README.md

 # AI Service Package

-This package provides a unified interface to interact with various AI services, including OpenAI, HuggingFace, and Claude.
+This package provides a unified interface to interact with various AI services, including OpenAI, HuggingFace, Gemini and Claude.
 It is designed for Laravel applications and offers an extensible and configurable solution for AI-powered functionality such as text generation, embeddings, and more.

 ---